PetruMicu/DS3231_RTC/README.md

 # DS3231_RTC
 Real Time Clock Driver + Sketch

-This project contains a DS3231 library as well as a sketch to test the library.
+This project contains a DS3231 driver as well as a sketch to test the library.
 The code used is compatible with the ZS-042 RTC module that consits of a DS3231 chip and an EEPROM.
 The library uses the EEPROM only for storing the alarm information.
 This feature is used in